 7. A War of Whispers

 When wars are fought, the heroes on the battlefield are mere pawns in the hand of rulers.
-But not even rulers are without the “bosses”.
-There are cliques that try to control the world, pull the strings, and place wages on other peoples’ destinies.
+But not even rulers are without their “bosses”.
+There are cliques that try to control the world, pull the strings, and place wages on other people’s destinies.

 6. The King is Dead: Second Edition